Table of Contents

 Most common business structures in the UK

 The business structures in the UK are classified according to three primary factors: ownership, tax implication, and liability.
 Let’s have a look at the differences between the 3 most common types of entities.

-Sole proprietorship – The simplest option of the three, which offers complete managerial control to its owner.
+The simplest option of the three offers complete managerial control to its owner.
 Despite the simple setup, a sole proprietor is normally tied to personal assets, meaning you could lose personal property and savings to pay for any lingering debt.

 Partnerships in the UK are subject to “pass-through taxation”.
-This means that the partnership is not liable to tax.
+This means that the partnership is not liable for tax.
 Instead, the legislation taxes the partners directly on their share of income.